 What is Principal Care Management?

-Like CCM, PCM focuses on managing patient care outside of physical appointments and routing services in between appointments.
+Like CCM, PCM focuses on managing patient care outside physical appointments and routing services between appointments.
 This includes patient follow-up in the form of medication management or even reviewing a patient’s after-visit summary with them so they can better understand their care plan.
-PCM activities involve a range of services commonly you currently provide today, which include, for example, follow-up after hospital visits, referral coordination, management of transitions of care, revising care plans, and assisting with the receipt of preventative services.
+PCM activities involve a range of common services you currently provide today, including follow-up after hospital visits, referral coordination, management of transitions of care, revising care plans, and assisting with the receipt of preventative services.

 Why is this important?
 Many clinics, including in particular oncology clinics, are looking at ways to fill the gap in reimbursement payments when the Oncology Care Model (OCM) sunsets in June 2022.
 Luckily both PCM and CCM are two programs that continue to encourage the care management model adopted by OCM and recognize the need to compensate providers for these additional services.